 Jan Giskra sold Szepes castle in 1454 to a man called Thurzó György who was a burgher of Lőcse city.
 Allegedly, Thurzó gave 2,130 pieces of gold in exchange for it but the castle returned to Giskra’s possession within a few years.
 We do not know the details of the business.
 Finally, it was the Treasurer of King Matthias Corvinus who took Szepes castle back in 1462.
 His name was Szapolyai Imre.

 In 1464, the king awarded him Szepes castle, and the Szapolyai family owned it until 1528.
-It was their headquarter, they controlled their 70 castles from there.
-No wonder that they were called the Counts of Szepes.
-They made more improvements in the castle: they built up the western line of palaces after 1465.
+It was their headquarters, they controlled their 70 castles from there.
+No wonder they were called the Counts of Szepes.
+They made more improvements to the castle: they built up the western line of palaces after 1465.
 Also, a chapel was built in the late Gothic style around 1470, it was dedicated to Saint Erzsébet (Elisabeth).
 The Szapolyai Clan turned the upper castle into a comfortable family residence, typical of Renaissance residences of the 16th century.
 Palatine Szapolyai István must have felt like a king: his son was given a royal education.
 He was Szapolyai János, the last native Hungarian king who was born in the castle in 1487.
 According to a legend, when King Matthias Corvinus saw the newborn baby, he foretold that he would be the next king of Hungary.

-Szapolyai István was at the death bed of King Matthias Corvinus, just like Queen Beatrix, and gossip said they were involved in poisoning the king in 1490.
+Szapolyai István was at the deathbed of King Matthias Corvinus, just like Queen Beatrix, and gossip said they were involved in poisoning the king in 1490.
 According to a contemporary story, right after the king’s death Szapolyai István picked up his 3-year-old son, János, and told him: “Were you older, I would make you a king!”

 When he grew up, Szapolyai János became the Voivode of Transylvania and the leader of anti-Habsburg noblemen of the kingdom.
 When King Lajos II died in the Battle of Mohács in 1526, Szapolyai was accused of not hurrying to his aid fast enough with the Transylvanian army.
-However, historians proved that he could not have arrived in time, and he even left behind his troops and made haste towards Mohács just to be there.
+However, historians proved that he could not have arrived in time, and he even left behind his troops and made haste toward Mohács just to be there.
 Well, he was late but his younger brother, György fought in the battle and died there.

 The young king was being escaped by his generals, Tomori and Szapolyai from the battlefield, and they took a rest in Dunaszekcső, in the local priest’s house.
 The king took off his armor and was cleaning himself in a barrel.
 Tomori Pál left the room and went out to check his men.
 Then, Szapolyai György was alone with the king who had only a shirt on.
 Szerémi says: “György cried up: “You, bestial, dancing king, you have lost Hungary, and you have also denied our right that we claimed for the property of Prince Lőrinc, indeed, you will die now.” then, he attacked him with his Czech dagger, and stabbed him more than three times.
 The king fell to the floor…” When Tomori returned, he slaughtered Szapolyai György.
 Finally, Tomori was also killed by Szapolyai’s men.
 However, modern historians say the whole thing was just a fantasy of the chronicler.